 - The way businesses deal with the pricing by themselves.
 For instance, Food & Beverages outlets, which opted to continue with the service charge on the menu items although ST is removing the service, tax part.

-For people who believe that the Sales and Service Tax may make prices or products come lower, the logic given is:
+For people who believe that the Sales and Service Tax may make prices or products come lower, we give the logic:

-- GST was imposed at various points of the product’s supply chain.
+- The government imposed GST at various points of the product’s supply chain.
 Such an act had made the businesses increase the prices of their products although they were able to claim back the CST cost by using tax input rebates.
-However, SST will be charged just at the retail and output level.
+However, Malaysians will need to pay SST just at the retail and output level.

-- When SST was earlier levied in Malaysia, prices of specific goods were more than the 6 percent rate under the GST.
-In fact, prior to 2015, the rates for SST were in between the ranges of 5 percent to as high as 25 percent based on the product category.
+- When SST was earlier levied in Malaysia, prices of specific goods were more than the 6 percent GST rate.
+In fact, prior to 2015, the rates for SST were between the ranges of 5 to 25 percent based on the product category.
 However, supporters of the cheaper price debate argue that the new SST will affect a significantly lower number of goods as compared to the number of items that were taxed under the GST Act of Malaysia.
 For instance, interbank ATM withdrawals, and Touch n’ Go reloads, some of the items that were not taxable under SST were taxable under the GST when it was rolled out.

 On the other hand, the argument from some quarters that the new Sales and Service Tax will make product prices may also have some credence.
-In case the old rates are followed, some products within the ambit of the SST may land up being costlier.
+In case we follow the old rates, some products within the ambit of the SST may land up being costlier.

-To cut this long story short, people/businesses in Malaysia may expect prices getting adjusted differently depending on the kind of service or good being paid for.
+To cut this long story short, people/businesses in Malaysia may expect some adjustment in prices.
+It will depend on the kind of service or good tax.
 As of now, there is hardly any kind of black & white result, which can be expected with the introduction of the new SST policy in Malaysia.
 The only thing people can now do is to wait and watch to know the long-term impact of the new tax that comes into effect from September 1.
-After all, only time can tell whether it will be more popular in the country than its predecessor GST or not.
+After all, only time can tell whether it will be more popular in the country than its predecessor GST.

 GST contributed to a whopping amount of 44 billion MYR for the country.
 GST not only widened the tax base but also helped in ensuring proper tax compliance.
 So, it was successful in some ways.

 Malaysian people witnessed a price fall in the oil sector immediately after the introduction of GST in 2015.
 Hence, some financial experts have hailed it for safeguarding the finances of the nation at a crucial juncture.
 However, GST was a failure from the political perspective.
-Since there is a new government in the country and they have taken a lot of positive steps after coming to the power, there is much optimism and positivity in the nation.
+Well, the country has a new government now.
+The people in power have taken some positive strides towards development, so there is much optimism in the nation.
 So, people have to simply wait and watch to find out how the SST works out for the nation.

-While Goods and Services Tax is gone now, some elements of the GST can be retained.
+While Goods and Services Tax is gone now, we can still retain some elements of the GST.
 It is not as if the GST was immensely popular universally by the country’s business community.
 Its administration was not perfect leading to delays from time to time.
 The Malaysian government had earlier declared that till the time the new SST gets introduced in the country GST will be zero-rated.
 The announcement had a deep significance for the people of the country.
 It meant that until September 1, businesses need to continue with their compliance work for the GST.
 But it also meant that the citizens enjoyed a 90-day tax holiday albeit, indirectly.

 It was also expected that as such, businesses in the country would expect a greater consumption from the consumers who were looking for lower prices during the transition period of three months.
 The expectation of this lower price phenomenon was more in the retail sector, as well as, for consumer purchases made in the commercial properties and the vehicle sector.
 Many also expected that the country’s tourism will fare better during the zero-rated GST time period.

-The new Prime Minister of the country is expected a sterner approach against corruption and may deploy anti-profiteering laws in a more stringent manner.
+People have expected the new Prime Minister of the country to take a sterner approach against corruption.
+He may deploy anti-profiteering laws in a more stringent manner.
 There is a likelihood of the government having a more robust approach toward fraudulent activities.
-Plus, people are also expecting that leakage from the newly implemented SST will be far lower as compared to the SST that existed prior to 2015.
+Plus, people are also expecting that leakage from the new SST will be far lower as compared to the SST that existed prior to 2015.

 However, if the new SST has to be successful in the coming days, there should a lot of transparency in the customs department.

-Although there could be some challenges before the new SST policy in Malaysia, experts expect that many sectors in the country will reap benefits in the long term.
+Although there could be some challenges, experts expect that many sectors in the country will reap benefits in the long term.

 Differences between GST and the newly introduced SST